Frequently Asked Questions

 Tips for Completing the FAFSA & Verification Process

 Please read each question on the FAFSA carefully and answer accurately.
-After completing the FAFSA and each subsequent correction to the FAFSA, you will receive a Student Aid Report (SAR) from the Federal Processor.
-Review the SAR entirely as it will indicate if there are errors that need to be corrected.
-The SAR will notify you if your application has been selected for Verification.
+After completing the FAFSA and each subsequent correction to the FAFSA, you will receive a FAFSA Submission Summary from the Federal Processor.
+Review this summary entirely as it will indicate if there are errors that need to be corrected.
+The FAFSA Submission Summary will notify you if your application has been selected for Verification.
 If selected, please submit all documents as soon as possible to the Financial Aid Office.
 All discrepancies must be verified by our office per Federal guidelines.
 This may slow down the processing of your application for financial aid.
 The verification process can take up to several weeks for completion.
 Below are some tips and information that can be helpful through the process of completing the FAFSA and the verification process.

 Information & Tips